Academic Catalog

 Description

-General principles of pharmacology.
-Emphasis on drug-receptor interactions, second messenger systems, determinants of drug response, pharmacokinetics, bio transformation and excretion, pharmacogenetics, drug development and legal aspects of drug distribution.
-Application of pharmacological principles and concepts with emphasis on the various pharmacological classes of drugs in diverse patient populations.
+This course is designed to support the entry-level student pursuing any healthcare profession.
+It recognizes the diverse range of knowledge, learning styles, and life/work experiences of an entry-level student.
+The course includes general principles of pharmacology with emphasis on drug-receptor interactions, second messenger systems, determinants of drug response, pharmacokinetics, bio transformation and excretion, pharmacogenetics, drug development, and legal aspects of drug distribution.
+Application of pharmacological principles and concepts with emphasis on the various pharmacological classes of drugs used to treat diverse patient populations.

 Course Objectives